jojozhuang/jojozhuang.github.io/_posts/2017-06-21-ElasticSearch-Installation.md

   server.host: 192.168.56.101       //set ip address to server.host
   sudo service kibana start         //restart kibana
   ```
-  c) Open the following link in web browser in Ubuntu, you should be able to see that kibana is working properly.
+  c.
+Open the following link in web browser in Ubuntu, you should be able to see that kibana is working properly.
 Then, open the same link in host(Mac OSX), you should also be able to get the same kibana page.
   ```
   http://192.168.56.101:5601/
   ```

 ### 2.3 Install Sense
   Sense was renamed to Console and it is already available on Kibana 5.\*.
 In Kibana, just click on Dev Tools.